MrRupa/Sc1015/README.md

 This approach is a good way to evaluate the effectiveness of different resampling methods and to account for the stochasticity of neural network training.
 By repeating the process multiple times, we can obtain a more robust estimate of the performance of each resampling method and reduce the impact of random variations in the results.

-Based on the results obtained after multiple iterations, it appears that the SMOTEENN resampling method performs the best when trying to maximize recall in stroke prediction.
-Recall is a metric that measures the proportion of true positive cases that are correctly identified by the model, and it is particularly important in medical screening and diagnosis where missing a positive case can have serious consequences.
-The resulting dataset is balanced and less noisy, which can improve the performance of the neural network in predicting strokes.
-Therefore, based on the evaluation of the resampling methods, using SMOTEENN when trying to maximize recall in stroke prediction seems to be a promising approach.

 ## Conclusion
 - From the highly correlated variables(hypertension, smokers who smoke, AgeGroup between 40-80, GlucoseLevelRange_150-250+ and BMIGroup_Underweight), we can predict the probability of getting stroke.
 - We choose the resampling method based on the recall factor which have the highest compared to the resampled method.